 Tuesday, January 31, 2017

-Begin by starting a stock from the beef hock or by pulling any stock for that matter out of the fridge or pantry - 4/5cups.
-To that, add one whole onion chopped which was firstly sauteed in butter and olive oil or beef fat as that would be the traditional means for cooking the onion.
+Begin by starting with beef stock - 4/5cups poured into a large stock pot.
+To that, add one whole onion chopped sauteed in butter or olive oil or even beef fat as that would be the traditional means for cooking the chopped onion.

-Once the onion is browned on the edges, add to the stock.
-Next, drop in a pinch of salt along with dried herbs: rosemary and mint.
+Once the onion is browned on the edges, add it to the beef stock.
+Next, drop in a pinch of salt along with a mix of dried herbs: rosemary, oregano and mint.

-Lastly, wash and peel two large fresh beet root and cut into chunks or even shredded to be added directly to the beef hock stock with onion.
+Lastly, wash and peel two large fresh beet root cut into chunks or shredded to be added directly to the beef stock with onion.
 Cover and simmer for 2 hours on low heat.
 Serve along with a rolled pancake filled with hot ground meat and or a side of blood sausage.

 * a richer flavor will come through if you prepare the stock the day before...